Streamlining SharePoint migrations

 July 19, 2022

 The disruption to workplaces and to teamwork during the peak of the pandemic spurred many organizations to propel their IT transformation projects higher up the business agenda.
+As a result, we have seen initiatives to adopt more modern, cloud-based applications, content management repositories and collaboration platforms increase sharply over the last two years.

 Microsoft SharePoint Online, accessed securely via the cloud, has been the subject of a particular surge of popularity, offering dispersed teams a means of sharing and collaborating on data and documents very fluidly from any location.